All Episodes

 Transport, maybe.

-But when it comes to like normal social things to keep me alive and living with this.
+But when it comes to normal medical technologies to keep me alive and living with this.

-Well, yeah, good luck if you need to get the NHS appointment that said we'll save you life.
+Well, yeah, good luck if you need to get the NHS appointment that will save your life.

 I want that.